About Bridging Two Hearts

 When I spoke to the manager, he told me they already had a Coronado bridge virtual reality sequence loaded and frequently used at their center.

-Oh, and two weeks later, my college daughter who earns money as a “lab rat,” took part in a virtual reality exercise.
+Two weeks later, my college daughter, then earning money as a “lab rat,” took part in a virtual reality exercise.

 You can’t invent stuff like that!